dfellis/queue-flow/readme.md

 	.toArray(console.log); // Never fires
 ```

-When requesting a queue, an optional second parameter may be provided to use a third-party constructor, which will be useful for things like queueFlows designed for Web Workers or Node Clusters, but none exist, yet.
+When requesting a queue, an optional second parameter may be provided to use a third-party constructor, which will be useful for things like queue-flows designed for Web Workers or Node Clusters, but none exist, yet.
 Developers of such a library should use the tests in the ``./test`` directory to verify proper behavior of their plugin.

 ```js
 q([1, 2, 3], WebWorkerQueue); // Someday...